 - Lavender (EDTA), pink (K2EDTA), or green (sodium or lithium heparin).

 - Transport 4 mL whole blood.
 (Min: 4 mL)

 - Unacceptable Conditions

-- Specimens must be analyzed within 72 hours of collection.
+- Specimens must be analyzed within stability times provided.

 - Ambient: 24 hours; Refrigerated: 72 hours; Frozen: Unacceptable